platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-billing.md

 ---

-If you have the [**Manage Billing** permission](/administration/users.md#organization-permissions) on your organization, you can keep an eye on your resource-related costs.</br>
+If you have the [**Manage Billing** permission](/administration/users.md#organization-permissions) on your organization, you can keep an eye on your costs related to resource usage.</br>
 To do so, after you've set or updated resources on your project, follow these steps in the [{{% vendor/name %}} Console](/administration/web/_index.md):